keyskey/spd_ex/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `spd_ex` to your list of dependencies in `mix.exs`:
+This package can be installed
+by adding `spd_ex` to your list of dependencies in `mix.exs`:

 ```elixir